 Irrigation canals are cascade-connected networks consisting of a number of pools with movable gates in between the pools to transport water downstream from a source to farmers.
 Various automatic control methods for irrigation canals are discussed in [5], [11], [12], [17], [18], [22], [23].
 These control methods may rely on simple solutions such as PI controllers but may also resort to an application of more sophisticated control approaches such as model predictive control (MPC) [4], [14].
 MPC is a powerful control method that has been adapted to a broad spectrum of applications, including process control, power systems, and water resources management.
-However, MPC, similarly to other automatic control methods, relies on regularly obtaining measurements from the local sites as well as actuators installed at every gate to apply the required control actions in every control step.
+However, MPC for irrigation canals relies on regularly obtaining measurements from the local sites as well as actuators installed at every gate to apply the required control actions in every control step.
 Such a configuration poses a serious problem if one cannot depend on the equipment left in the field or if there is simply no equipment in the first place.
-Therefore, despite the advances in the field of controlling an irrigation canal in theory, in practice the functioning of the canal commonly relies on manual operation by human operators traveling between the gates and raising or lowering the gates depending on whether more or less flow is needed.
-Such an approach, while very popular for practical reasons, may result in a rather poor performance as the operators can only use local information available to them in their subjective judgment how the gates' settings should change.
-Consequently, a bridge is needed between the automatic control methods and the manual humanoperator-based methods in order to provide a practicable solution yielding an adequate performance.
+Therefore, despite the advances in the field of controlling an irrigation canal in theory, in practice the functioning of the canal commonly relies on manual operation by human operators traveling between the

+A. Sadowska and B. De Schutter are with the Delft Center for Systems and Control, Delft University of Technology, The Netherlands; P.-J. van Overloop is with the Water Resources Management section, Delft University of Technology, The Netherlands; J.M.
+Maestre is with Department of Systems and Automation, University of Seville, Spain; (e-mail: {A.D.Sadowska, B.DeSchutter, P.J.A.T.M.vanOverloop}@tudelft.nl, PepeMaestre@us.es). gates and raising or lowering the gates depending on whether more or less flow is needed.
+Such an approach, while very popular for practical reasons, may result in a rather poor performance as the operators can only use local information available to them in their subjective judgement how the gates' settings should change.
+Consequently, a bridge is needed between the automatic control methods and the manual human-operator-based methods in order to provide a practicable solution yielding an adequate performance.